Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Applications

-Given a non degenerate curve in the space, denote by $T$ the tangent unit vector to the curve, by $N$ the normal unit vector and by $B = T \times N$ the binormal unit vector.
-Then, the Frenet-Serret formulas can be formulated as the following $\mathfrak{so}(3, C_K)$ system:
+Given a nondegenerate curve in the space, denote by $T$ the tangent unit vector to the curve, by~$N$ the normal unit vector and by $B = T \times N$ the binormal unit vector.
+Then, the Frenet--Serret formulas can be formulated as the following $\mathfrak{so}(3, C_K)$ system:

-where $'$ denotes the derivative with respect to arclength, $\kappa$ is the curvature of the curve and $\tau$ is its torsion, see \cite[Chap.
-1]{MSp} for more details.
+where $'$ denotes the derivative with respect to arclength, $\kappa$ is the curvature of the curve and $\tau$ is its torsion, see~\cite[Chapter~1]{MSp} for more details.

-In order to apply our previous formalism to this $\mathfrak{so}(3, C_K)$ system, we have two possibilities: we can use system \eqref{eq:system so3} or system \eqref{eq:so-system-2}.
+In order to apply our previous formalism to this $\mathfrak{so}(3, C_K)$ system, we have two possibilities: we can use system~\eqref{eq:system so3} or system~\eqref{eq:so-system-2}.